JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 [Reactant.jl](https://github.com/EnzymeAD/Reactant.jl) takes a different approach to GPU execution: rather than offering array types or kernel abstractions, it compiles entire Julia functions to MLIR and optimizes them for execution on CPUs, GPUs, and TPUs via XLA.
 It works by tracing the program to remove control flow and type instabilities, then handing the resulting computation graph to XLA for whole-program optimization and device dispatch.
+Starting from you code written with existing packages, like CUDA.jl or KernelAbstractions.jl, Reactant will automatically perform optimizations like kernel fusion, and offload to your chosen architecture.
 A companion sub-package, ReactantCore.jl, exposes the minimal type hierarchy needed by other packages to be Reactant-aware, allowing the broader Julia ecosystem to interoperate with Reactant's compilation pipeline.